Stranger6667/talks/articles/testable-code-making-the-testing-world-better/v2/presentation/PITCHME.md

 ```

 Note:
+We have a web application that works with database and we need to test it.
+We need different tests - unit and integration tests as well.
 We have a separate module with settings, that are evaluated during the first import.
 We have globally defined engine and session.
 The session is used in other parts of the code.
 What do you think, is it a real code?